mccright/PythonStuff/README.md

   * [getGHorgtree.py](https://github.com/mccright/FortifyStuff/blob/master/Scripts/getGHorgtree.py) is a model for extracting a list of files in tree format from non-public organization repositories.

+### Get Accurate time from NTP Servers
+* [ntp.py](https://github.com/mccright/PythonStuff/tree/main/ntpTime/ntp.py] will [fetch accurate time from pool.ntp.org](https://github.com/mccright/PythonStuff/tree/main/ntpTime).
+I generally use this idiom for timestamps.
+Use of pool.ntp.org from inside your organization may be inappropriate or or it may be inaccessible (NTP may be blocked at your perimeter).
+Your organization may have an "internal" NTP server.
+If so, replace "pool.ntp.org" with your trusted server.

 ### getSomeIPInfo
 * [getSomeIPInfo](https://github.com/mccright/PythonStuff/blob/main/getSomeIPInfo.py) is just a reminder for me about navigating simple json.
 First using hard-coded references, and then iterating through every key/value pair.
 Both approaches have their place.
 There is another example used in [getGHtree.py](https://github.com/mccright/FortifyStuff/blob/master/Scripts/getGHtree.py) and [getGHorgtree.py](https://github.com/mccright/FortifyStuff/blob/master/Scripts/getGHorgtree.py).